 Students in the joint program take only one of the Philosophy Department's two comprehensive history exams.

 Graham Leach-Krouse, "Conceptions of Absolute Provability" (T. Bays, M. Detlefsen, P. Larson).
 Current placement: Assistant Professor, Department of Philosophy, Kansas State University.

 Chris Porter, "Mathematical and Philosophical Perspectives on Algorithmic Randomness" (P. Cholak, M. Detlefsen, C. Franks).
 Current placement: Assistant Professor, Department of Mathematics and Computer Science, Drake University.

 Sean Walsh, "Arithmetical Knowledge and Arithmetical Definability: Four Studies" (P. Cholak, M. Detlefsen).
-Current placement: Associate Professor, Logic and Philosophy of Science, UC Irvine.
+Current placement: Associate Professor, Logic and Philosophy of Science, UCLA

 Andy Arana, "Arithmetical Investigations: A Study of Models of Arithmetic and Purity of Methods" (M. Detlefsen, J. Knight).
 Current placement: Associate Professor of Philosophy, Université Paris 1 Panthéon-Sorbonne.